zjedi/hugo-scroll/README.md

 ![Screenshot Hugo Scroll Theme](https://raw.githubusercontent.com/janraasch/hugo-scroll/master/images/tn.png)

+## Demo

+For a current & working demo of this theme please check out https://janraasch.github.io/hugo-scroll/ 🎯.

 ## Quick Start

 If you already have a hugo site on your machine, you can simply add this theme via